-For the past two years, we (i.e., anyone going to job board conferences) have known that Elevated Careers, the eHarmony job board, is coming.
+For the past two years, we (i.e., anyone going to job board conferences) have known that Elevated Careers, the eHarmony job board, is coming, and that matching jobs to candidates was in the offing.
 Dr. Steve Carter has given numerous talks about the technical and logistical challenges in building a sophisticated matching site focused on careers rather than dating.

 Well, it’s almost here.
 The site is in beta now, and moving to wider release in March.